saml-dev/MMM-Traffic/README.md

 2. Execute `npm install` to install the node dependencies.

 ## Usage
-The entry in `config.js` can include the following options.
+The entry in `config.js` can include the following options:

 #### Required config options
 You can get an api key [here](https://developers.google.com/maps/documentation/directions/).